 Hiking time: 1 hour

-A beautiful and flat start to the hike, down a track towards the tearoom (which was closed in March) then through a little gate.
+A beautiful and flat start to the walk, down a track towards the tearoom (which was closed in March) then through a little gate.
 Ok, so the flat path lasts about 2 minutes, maybe 3 if you’re walking slow.
-Now, here is where the climb starts and it’s a steep climb so be prepared to get warm.
-The steps take you up through a forest, which is very beautiful, even though tough at the same time.
+Now, here is where the climb starts on the Minfforrd Path and it’s a steep climb so be prepared to get warm.
+The stone steps take you up through a green wooded area, which is very beautiful, even though tough at the same time.

 I headed towards Llyn Cau, the path isn’t as steep now so you can catch your breath.
 As you approach the lake, there’s a huge flat rock, the Minffordd Path route goes up here.
 From this point on a clear day, you have views of Cadair Idris summit (the peak on your right as you look towards it).
 I would recommend spending a few extra minutes walking down to the lake, it’s pretty and on a sunny day I bet it would make a great picnic stop.
 You can even go wild swimming here!

 Note – The summit is the peak on your right, not the one directly in front which I admit does look higher from this angle!

 - If you have a few layers on then I’d recommend taking them off before you start the upwards hike on another steep section of the Minfforrd Path.

 - Take a mini side trip to the lake, Llyn Cau for views of Cadair Idris summit.

 Llyn Cau along Craig Cau – Stage 2